 bind 0.0.0.0

-- Increase the maximum number of clients by changing the maxclients parameter to 20000.
-You also need to uncomment the line (delete the # character):
+1. Increase the maximum number of clients by changing the value of the parameter maxclients to 20000.
+Uncomment the line by removing the hash sign #:

 maxclients 20000